-For anyone you recommend that purchases an Everest product, you will receive 2.5% of the order value excluding VAT.
-Plus, we’ll give your friend 10% off their order value too at the time they place their order.
+For anyone you recommend that purchases an Everest product, you will receive £150 when they purchase.
+Plus, we’ll give your friend £150 too.
 You can read more at our recommend a friend section.

 How much of a deposit is required for my purchase?

 The typical deposit for an Everest Home Improvement is 20%, but this should be discussed with your consultant during your appointment.

 £500 is the minimum order value for windows and doors, and £750 is the minimum for most other products.

 Do Everest offer interest free credit or a buy now, pay later option?

 We do not offer Buy Now Pay Later or interest free credit.
 However, we do offer you the chance to pay in affordable monthly payments.
 See our Everest Home Solutions section for more information.

 Why do both partners need to attend a quotation?